foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 Yet you escape me
 the fractals in your eyes reflect a vast infinity
 the constellations emulate the freckles of your face
-no patterns describe you, no shape can contain all your being
+no patterns describe you
+no shape can contain all your being
 sacred geometry
 sacred geometry